TL;DR

 Integration & Governance | Fragmented tools | Limited visibility | Unified observability, schema validation, and lifecycle management |

-Condense reduces the true cost curve of streaming — not by making Kafka cheaper, but by making Kafka easier.
+Condense reduces the true cost curve of streaming, not by making Kafka cheaper, but by making Kafka easier.

 Why TCO Optimization Drives Streaming Adoption

 In the early days of Kafka adoption, performance and scale were the primary goals.
+Today, the conversation has shifted to productivity, efficiency, and sustainability.

 Real-time data streaming isn’t valuable if the operational overhead outweighs the benefit.